jhb123/cpal-audio-server/README.md

 Usage:
  - start the server with `cargo run`
- - Using something like Postman, connect to `ws://127.0.0.1/echo?stream`
+ - Using something like Postman or websocat, connect to `ws://127.0.0.1/echo?stream`.
  - send a message and see the echo'd response!